Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 \subsection{Algorithmic Evaluation of Community Notes}

 To address RQ3, we downloaded and rerun the source code of the note selection algorithm released by \X. Fig.~\ref{fig:note_eval_original} presents the distribution of note intercepts and note factors from the note selection algorithm.
 The note intercepts reflect the perceived helpfulness of community notes across raters, with higher intercepts indicating higher helpfulness.
 The note factors capture the polarization in ratings, with values deviating from 0 indicating greater disagreement among raters regarding the helpfulness of community notes.
 Here, we categorize all community notes into three groups: \emph{writer-only} (notes on posts that received fewer than five requests and were solely written by contributors), \emph{request-fostered} (notes authored by top writers after the fifth request, likely influenced by requests), and \emph{request-related} (all remaining notes on posts that received five or more requests but not classified as ``request-fostered'').
+Notably, request-related notes may also be written by top writers; however, unlike request-fostered notes, they were produced before the threshold of request alerts.
 We then analyze the helpfulness and polarization (measured as the absolute value of note factors) of community notes across these categories.